-3.5.
-Planning permission was granted at appeal in May 2007 [PINS Reference: APP/B1605/A/06/2015866/NWF] for the wider site at Grovefield Way for B1 industrial uses and the extension of the Arle Court Park and Ride Facility; the application subject of that appeal [LPA Reference: 05/00799/OUT] was refused by Cheltenham Borough Council in March 2006.

-- 3.6.
-Following the grant of outline planning permission 05/00799/OUT, Reserved Matters Approval was granted in May 2009 [LPA Reference 09/00369/REM] for details of the access road, parking and siting of the proposed buildings.
+- 3.4.
+Planning permission was allowed at appeal in May 2007 [PINS Reference: APP/B1605/A/06/2015866/NWF] on the wider site at Grovefield Way for B1 industrial uses and the extension of the Arle Court Park and Ride Facility; the application subject of that appeal [LPA Reference: 05/00799/OUT] was refused by Cheltenham Borough Council in March 2006. - 3.5.
+Following the grant of outline planning permission 05/00799/OUT, Reserved Matters approval was granted in May 2009 [LPA Reference 09/00369/REM] for details of the access road, parking and siting of the proposed buildings.
 A subsequent Reserved Matters application was approved [LPA Reference: 09/00720/REM] in December 2009 including details of the proposed landscape scheme and management plan, the design and appearance of 'Phase 1' and a design handbook relating to design and appearance of remaining phases of development and boundary treatments.
-Further Reserved Matters Approval [LPA Reference 10/00690/REM] was approved in July 2010 for the design, appearance and landscaping of 'Phase 2' of the development. - 3.7.
-Notwithstanding the approval of the above reserved matters applications the proposed development has not been implemented. - 3.8.
-Planning permission was subsequently granted [LPA Reference: 10/00468/TIME] by Cheltenham Borough Council for an extension of the time for the implementation of the outline planning permission [05/00799/OUT]; that application was granted in June 2012. - 3.9.
+Further Reserved Matters approval [LPA Reference 10/00690/REM] was approved in July 2010 for the design, appearance and landscaping of 'Phase 2' of the development. - 3.6.
+Notwithstanding the approval of the above reserved matters application, the proposed development has not been implemented. - 3.7.
+Planning permission was subsequently granted [LPA Reference: 10/00468/TIME] by Cheltenham Borough Council for an extension of time for the implementation of outline planning permission [05/00799/OUT]; granted in June 2012. - 3.8.
 Following the approval of the above extension of time application, leave was requested in November 2012 and July 2013 from the High Court to challenge the legality of the permission by way of Judicial Review.
-Leave was denied by the Courts and no challenge was allowed. - 3.10.
+Leave was denied by the Courts and no challenge proceeded. - 3.9.
 Further to the above extension of time application 10/00468/TIME, and the denial of a legal challenge, the LPA granted reserved matters approval 12/01086/REM for the remaining details required from the outline approval.
-That application was submitted in July 2012 and approval was issued 21st August 2013. - 3.11.
-On 14th March 2014 full planning permission was granted [LPA Ref: 13/01101/FUL] for the proposed erection of a flagship BMW, Mini and Motorrad dealership including vehicle sales and servicing facilities and includes the creation of an access from Grovefield Way.
-The proposal comprises some 7,595sqm of sui generis employment space.
-The application site comprised some 1.8Ha at the north east of the Grovefield Way site referenced above.
+That application was submitted in July 2012 and approval was issued 21st August 2013.